 Write short questions that cover one single point.
 Don’t ask more than one question at a time as it confuses participants (‘Which one should I answer?
 What are they really asking me?’).
 This usually happens when you haven’t planned your questions in advance (see 2. above) and you wind up waffling a big long sentence that doesn’t really know where it’s going.
 The long sentence will likely contain 2 or more questions in it.
 If you really want to know 2 different things, you need to ask 2 distinctly different questions at separate times

 10. Allow wait time

 Ask your question and then wait.
 Give everyone the chance to respond to your question.
 If necessary, count to 5 in your head before even thinking about saying anything.
 Be patient and comfortable with the silence.
 Give participants a chance to think and then respond.
 Do not be tempted to go in with a follow up question.
 The average wait time after asking a question is around 2-3 seconds.
 Try 3-5 seconds for closed questions and longer – up to 15 seconds for open-ended questions.

 11. Use thinking routines

-If you’d like to be taken step-by-step through the process of improving your technique with tools and exercises to help you consistently create, sort & evaluate your own brilliant questions (that will delight and engage your audience), take my masterclass ‘How to Ask Brilliant Questions that Get Results‘.
+If you’d like to be taken step-by-step through the process of improving your technique with tools and exercises to help you consistently create, sort & evaluate your own brilliant questions (that will delight and engage your audience), take my self-paced class ‘The Art of Questioning‘.
 This class will equip you with a variety of techniques and skills that you can use to improve your questioning skills and techniques.
-Click on the button below to sign up!